clenemt/clenemt.dev/_pages/work.md

 ---
 layout: page
 title: Work
-subtitle: Happy users, happy clients
+subtitle: Happy users, happy clients.
 desc: Projects that I have worked on an that I thought you may find interesting
 permalink: /work/
 ---